samjwill/nvim-unception/README.md

 might not work well within the Neovim terminal emulator should work just fine when launching the initial server session.

-When the server session receives the command, the old terminal buffer is deleted when the new file is switched to.
-This plugin assumes that the terminal buffer used to send the command will be the one under the cursor at the time the server receives the command.
-This happens extremely quickly, so it should not be an issue unless you're the Flash, but it's worth noting.

 # Settings

 See `doc/nvim-unception.txt` for usage details, or after installation, run